MGX3D/Turntable/code/TeensyTurn/readme.md

 1. Install Arduino 1.0.6 or equivalent (http://www.arduino.cc)
 2. Install Teensyduino 1.23 or newer (http://www.pjrc.com/teensy/td_download.html)
 3. Load the sketch in Arduino
-    3.1 Set board type to "Teensy 2.0" or your equivalent 3.2 Set USB Type to "Raw HID"
+  - Set board type to "Teensy 2.0" or your equivalent
+  - Set USB Type to "Raw HID"
-    3.3 Click verify.
-At this point it should start the Teensy app 3.4 Reset Teensy - the app should flash it.
+  - Click 'Verify'.
+At this point Arduino should start the Teensy firmware upload app.
+  - Reset Teensy - the app should flash it.
-    3.5 Tweak the parameters as needed and repeat steps 3.3 and 3.4
+  - Tweak the parameters as needed and repeat the last two steps
 4. Start Serial Monitor and connect at 9600 baud.
 You should see a message like "MGX3D Turntable v1.00 Initialized"

 Usage: